gdbooks/3DCollisions/Chapter4/model_test_sphere.md

 ## The test

+The test is simple, use the inverse world matrix of the model to create a new sphere whos center is translated.
+Then, do broad phase testing, if neither bounding sphere, nor bounding box intersect no intersection can happen.
+Finally, loop trough all the triangles, if one of them intersects and intersection did happen.
+If none of them do, no intersection happened.

 I'm providing all the code needed for this one, there is no todo.
 Add the following test to ```Collisions.cs```

 ```cs